darellanodev/jetpack-game/README.md

 ### Next tasks

 - [x] Make pillars to the platforms
-- [ ] When game over the player can press spacebar or enter to start
+- [x] When gameover/gamecomplete the player can press enter to restart
+- [ ] Create a starting menu.
+The player must press ENTER key to start the game
+- [ ] Show a screen traveling to the planet of fire
-- [ ] trees in foreground/background
+- [ ] Trees in foreground/background
+- [ ] Third level with a vulcan that throws fire balls
+- [ ] Show a screen traveling to the planet of ice
-- [ ] peaceful animals in foreground/background
+- [ ] Ice floors The player slips on the ground
 - [ ] Make a progress bar class more flexible (for example to allow set the width property) to reuse it in oxygen bar and preload game
 - [ ] Make a preloading screen because now in web version it shows a blank screen
 - [ ] Make procedural backgrounds (mountains, stars)
 - [ ] More Unit testing and error handling
-- [ ] Create a basic starting menu The player must press the space key to start the game
 - [ ] In web version auto click the canvas to allow using keys without clicking first the canbas with mouse (view ebitengine web examples)
-- [ ] Ice floors The player slips on the ground
 - [ ] Parachute with live (core icon) The icon blinks and after a time the live is removed
 - [ ] When last level show congratulations game completed
 - [ ] Make the collision box smaller to not collision so early
 - [ ] Flip an image and use only one image instead two (left and right)
 - [ ] Platform with a lake of lava that drops lava
 - [ ] Other enemy that moves vertically an shots fire balls horizontally
-- [ ] Level with a vulcan that throws fire balls
 - [ ] Level editor

 ## Customize keybindings.json in VSCode